The Tits alternative for finite rank median spaces: Caprace-Sageev machinery.

 The construction of the sequences can be concluded as in \cite{CS} once we obtain analogues of their Lemmata~5.2,~5.3 and~5.4.
-Lemmata~5.3 and~5.4 can be proved using Corollary~\ref{double skewering} as in \cite{CS}, with the additional requirement that all input and output halfspaces be thick.
-We prove the following version of Lemma~5.2:
+Lemmata~5.3 and~5.4 can be proved using our Corollary~\ref{double skewering} as in \cite{CS}, with the additional requirement that all input and output halfspaces be thick.

+Lemma~5.2 of \cite{CS} requires more care.
+The rest of the proof of Theorem~\ref{strong separation} will therefore be devoted to obtaining the following version of it:

 Let $\mc{H}$ be the set of thick halfspaces that are not transverse to $\mf{h}$ and $\mc{K}$ the set of thick halfspaces that are not transverse to $\mf{k}$.
 As in \cite{CS}, we can assume that every halfspace in $\mc{H}$ is transverse to every halfspace in $\mc{K}$.
 Let $\mc{H}'$ be the collection of thick halfspaces that either contain or are contained in some halfspace of $\mc{H}$; we define $\mc{K}'$ similarly.